PrototypeML/PrototypeML/docs/models.md

 editing any of those components.
 At the top of the library bar is a search box, where you can search through your components located anywhere in your PrototypeML directory structure.
 Below the search box is a blue "Add" button, which when clicked, brings up a drop-down menu of items you can create or add to your project: block, mutator, folder, file, or package dependency.
+Next to the "Add" button is a black download icon: Click on the icon to download a zip file containing all of the code for your project.

 ### Creating components